MaheshT18/DevinAI--Personalized-Voice-Assistant/README.md

 17. **googletrans**: A Python library that provides a simple interface to Google Translate API, allowing users to easily translate text from one language to another programmatically.
 18. **PyInstaller**: Converts Python scripts into standalone executables, making it easy to distribute Python applications to users who don't have Python installed.

+## Conclusion
+Thank you for using DevinAI!
+We hope this assistant makes your life easier and more productive.
+If you have any questions, suggestions, or contributions, feel free to reach out.
+Let's make DevinAI even better together! 🚀

+Happy coding! 😊